wardle/dmd/README.md

 You can use a regular expression here - so L04AX.* asks for ATC codes that start with L04AX

+The standard dm+d includes ATC codes for VMPs only, but this service can easily map between dm+d products and give results for VTMs and AMPs as well.

 ```shell
 http -j localhost:8080/dmd/v1/atc/L04AX.*/vmps
 ```